 This brings me to the subject of sovereignty.
 England’s sovereignty lies in its Parliament, thanks to Cromwell’s intense dislike of poncy kings in fancy wigs and garters who thought God the only person above them in authority.
 That is why English politicians are wont to say Westminster holds all power over Scotland’s Parliament with the exception of a few powers not reserved, which, they assert, can be taken away again.

-There’s the abhorrent sight of Jeremy Corbyn, man of the people just not quite for all the people, declaring he will resist a second referendum with all his failing energies.
+There’s the abhorrent sight of English MPs declaring they will resist a second referendum with all their energies.
 Yes, let the people have their say so long as it’s in keeping with British approved orthodoxy!
+Scotland must not get a surfeit of democracy.

 Stumped by anything childproof